nicholassaylor/Artist-Word-Cloud/README.md

 #### Instructions
 1. Download the Code
-   * This can be done with the green "Code" button near the "About" section on this page
+   * Go to the [Releases Tab](https://github.com/nicholassaylor/Artist-Word-Bubble/releases) and Download the Latest Release
-   * Select "Download ZIP", save the file, and unzip the folder
+   * Select "Source code (zip)", save the file, and unzip the folder
 2. Install Requirements
    * Use `pip install -r requirements.txt` to install the required python packages
 3. Run the Code
-   * Typing `python.exe musicwordcloud.py` in your terminal opened in the folder will run the code
+   * Typing `python.exe musicwordcloud.py` in a terminal opened in the project folder will run the code
    * Artists may be specified through the CLI using the following format:
      `python.exe musicwordcloud.py ["ARTIST_NAME" ... ]`
-   * Output will be in the form of a .png file with the artist name as seen in the link to their artist page on Genius.
-This will be in a folder named `OutputClouds`
+   * Output will be in the form of a file named `<artist-name>.png` in a folder named `OutputClouds` where the code was run

 ## FAQs
 * Is *insert language here* supported?
-  * Currently, the program will accept nearly every language.
-However, the stopwords used for the cloud creation is limited to only a few of the most popular languages, so results may vary between languages.
+  * While the program will be able to put out a word cloud for virtually every language, however less widely used languages may contain common stopwords such as articles and prepositions.
 * Why are all the lyrics romanized?
 Are there plans to support other scripts?
-  * Due to limitations with the underlying library for the word cloud, only a single script supported at a time.
+  * Due to limitations with the underlying systems, only a single script supported at a time.
 Currently, there are no plans to add this functionality.
 * Can I limit the word cloud to a specific album?
   * Not currently, however that is planned to be released at a later date.
-* Can I change the colors of the word cloud?
-  * Currently, the colors used in the word cloud are randomized.
-If you do not like the colors generated, you can attempt to generate again, however this may result in a slightly different arrangement of words.
-The ability to choose your colors may be released at a later date.
 * Is there a GUI for this program?
   * Currently, there is not a GUI, but this is anticipated to be added at a later date.